ulivz/jira/README.md

 The demo data of this project are all from the real production environment, but all data has been confused in order not to violate the policy.

-- All avatars are crawled from the nearest [Github Trending](https://github.com/trending).
+- All avatars are crawled from the latest [Github Trending](https://github.com/trending).
 - All tickets are crawled from [mongodb's JIRA](https://jira.mongodb.org/secure/Dashboard.jspa).
 - All names are randomized.

-## PORT

-- Webpack Dev Server: 8081
-- Api Server: 3000